entirelymagic/Programming-Cheat-Sheet/README.md

-> Make Programming Better
-> Covered in some detail so far:
+> Make Programming BetterCovered in some detail so far:
 >
 > - GIT
 > - Linux